Learning Disability Today

 “Early intervention is vital”

-Lindsey hopes these measures will help to ensure people with learning disabilities/or and autism get the right support at the right time.
+Lindsey hopes these measures will help to ensure autistic people and people with learning disabilities get the right support at the right time.

 In a blog post, Lindsey wrote: “There should be more support available for our children and young adults in the community so that hospitalisation can be avoided.
 Early intervention is vital to avoid situations where your child has to be admitted to hospital.
 If there was more support available when we first asked for it when Lauren was 14, I believe things would never have got so bad.